sin1ter/practice_restapi/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-v1-blue.svg?cacheSeconds=2592000" />
 </p>

 > This is a dummy project.
-This is all about practicing the things I learaned.
+This is all about practicing the things I learned.

 ## Author